mldahl/vp-display-fix/README.md

 ## 🕹️ Using with PinUP Popper

-1) Open PinUP Popper Setup (Popper Setup.exe)
+1) Open PinUP Popper Config (\PinUPSystem\PinUpMenuSetup.exe)
-2) Go to the "Startup" tab
+2) Go to the "Popper Setup" tab and Select "GlobalConfig"
-3) Under "Start Program 1", click the ... button
+3) In the GlobalSettings window, selected the "StartUP" tab
-4) Set the path to a hidden PowerShell launcher, replacing the file path with the location of the script:
+4) In the Menu StartUP Script box, add the path to a hidden PowerShell launcher, replacing the file path with the actual location of the script:

 powershell.exe -ExecutionPolicy Bypass -WindowStyle Hidden -File "C:\Path\To\VPinballXDisplayFix.ps1" -LogToFile